 Now that you have your short list of skills, achievements, and a memorable fact, it’s time to put it into a comprehensible format that’s easy to remember.
 There are a few ways you can do this: you can list items chronologically, by order of importance and relevance, or by order of your favorite.
 Really, the ideal order is the one that flows well and you can easily remember.

 Once you have your order set, write it down on a sheet of paper or a card.
 Then go over it several times until you have it memorized.

 7. Time It (With a Friend)

 After all that work, you finally have your elevator speech memorized and ready to go.
 Now it’s time to practice by finding a friend who can watch you and time how long your speech is.
 This creates a more realistic scenario for you to practice your pitch.
 Ideally, it will be under a minute, but 30 seconds or less is perfect.

 Also, make sure you’re relaxing into your speech and not rushing through it.
 When you do get in the moment in a real elevator pitch scenario, it’s likely the pressure will make you talk quickly; it’ll be easier to keep your speed under control if you’re aware of it.

 If you implement these 7 steps, you’ll have a great elevator pitch that you can use at networking events, like job fairs, helping you build relationships with potential employers and mentors.

 Once you land that perfect job, you want to make sure that you’re prepared for success.
 If that perfect job includes becoming a CPA, you’ll want to check out Surgent CPA Review – it’s the #1 CPA Exam prep for today’s CPA Candidates.
-Surgent’s smart, award-winning adaptive software is enabling candidates to pass the Exam while saving students up to 400 hours of study time.
-That’s nearly half the time of other review courses!
+Surgent’s smart, award-winning adaptive software is enabling candidates to pass all four exam sections in the time it would take to pass just one section with another review course provider.